Atomistica/atomistica/README.LAMMPS.md

    to the compile flags of LAMMPS.

-   Atomistica additionally needs to be linked with some LAPACK implementation.
+   Atomistica additionally needs to be linked with some LAPACK implementation, the Fortran runtime and the MPI library, the details depend on the compiler and MPI version.

-   The details of LAPACK depend on your system.
-If you are using the Intel compiler suite, the easiest solution may be to add
+   The following instructions are for _Intel compilers_ only.
+To link with LAPACK, add

      ```
      -mkl=sequential